ctools/ctools/doc/source/users/tutorials/howto/howto_phasecurve.rst

    $ ctphase
-   Input event list or observation definition XML file [events.fits] obs_vela.xml Model definition XML file [$CTOOLS/share/models/crab.xml] models.xml Source in model definition XML file to use for phase computation [Crab] VelaPulsar Output event list or observation definition XML file [phased_events.fits] obs_vela_phased.xml
+   Input event list or observation definition XML file [events.fits] obs_vela.xml Model definition XML file [$CTOOLS/share/models/crab.xml] $CTOOLS/share/models/1dc_howto_velapsr.xml Source in model definition XML file to use for phase computation [Crab] VelaPulsar Output event list or observation definition XML file [phased_events.fits] obs_vela_phased.xml

 This produces a new
 :ref:`observation definition file <glossary_obsdef>`
 ``obs_vela_phased.xml`` that points to event files to which a ``PHASE`` column was added.
-The format of the file is dislayed below.
+The format of the event files is dislayed below.
 Each event has now an associated phase value that was computed from the trigger time of the event.